payerne/payerne.github.io/README.md

+# Some images
+## Location of cosmological experiments
-The image below shows the location of the different main cosmological experiments.
+The image below shows the location of the different main cosmological experiments, covering the millimeter, optical, X-ray or radio light domain.
+We also mention the gravitational wave detectors LIGO and VIRGO.
 [![View Image](https://raw.githubusercontent.com/payerne/payerne.github.io/main/images/cosmo_experiment_map.png)](https://example.com)

 # Talks: